TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/RoleDefinition/Index.rst

 The TYPO3 integrator knows how to configure a TYPO3 system, handed over from a system administrator after the installation.
-An integrator usually consults and trains editors (end-users of the system, e.g. a customer) and works closely together with system administrators.
+An integrator usually consults and trains editors (end-users of the system, e.g. a client) and works closely together with system administrators.

 The role of a TYPO3 integrator often overlaps with a system administrator and often one person is in both roles.